Jewish Wedding Ceremony: God's Covenant of Love & Grace

 📖 Reading

-John 13–14 — Jesus comforts His disciples and promises to prepare a place.
+John 13–14 — Jesus comforts His disciples and promises to prepare a place for them before His departure.

 📖 Key Passages